byron-evers/935_Final_Project/byronevers.md

 <a name="Update_Road_Blocks"></a>
 ## Road Blocks
-- Pdays how to incorperate two conditions
+- Pdays how to incorperate two conditions (ie 5<x<17)
-    * np.where?
 - Source data and how to incorperate photoperiod
 - Importing UAV data from Excel particularly multiple tabs
-- Formating UAV data from a table format to a database formate
+- Formating UAV csv data from a table format to a database format
+- Importing all csv files from single working directory and joining them on a common column

 <a name="Update_examples"></a>
 ## Examples